OpenGP/OpenGP/README.md

 	$ ~/Developer/OpenGP/build: sudo make uninstall

+To compile the dynamic library, build the examples or build the applications (more involved examples), provide the appropriate flags:

+	$ ~/Developer/OpenGP/build: cmake -DWITH_LIBRARY=True ..
+    $ ~/Developer/OpenGP/build: cmake -DWITH_EXAMPLES=True ..
+    $ ~/Developer/OpenGP/build: cmake -DWITH_APPLICATIONS=True ..

+# Documentation

-The documentation for this library is available at <a href="http://opengp.github.io/">http://opengp.github.io/</a>, but you can also generate a local copy by executing the following command and opening the file "build/index.html":
+The documentation for this library is available at <a href="http://opengp.github.io/">http://opengp.github.io/</a>, but you can also generate a local copy by executing the following command and opening the file "doc/index.html":

 	$ ~/Developer/OpenGP/build: make doxygen
+    $ ~/Developer/OpenGP/build: open doc/index.html

 To publish the documentation on <a href="http://opengp.github.io/">http://opengp.github.io/</a> (if you have push rights):